Entertainment News Roundup: Kim Kardashian passes key test in bid to become a lawyer; Rave reviews may help 'Spider-Man' deliver holiday gift to theaters and more | Entertainment

 Puerto Rican music producer Flow La Movie dies in Dominican plane crash

-A private jet crashed on Wednesday outside Santo Domingo in the Dominican Republic, killing all nine people on board, including Puerto Rican music producer Flow La Movie, according to the airline and local media.
+A private jet crashed minutes after taking off outside Santo Domingo in the Dominican Republic on Wednesday, killing all nine people on board, including Puerto Rican music producer Flow La Movie, according to the airline and airport operator.
 The Gulfstream GIVSP which crashed at Las Americas Airport had left for Miami with two crew members and seven passengers, one of whom was Dominican and the rest of other nationalities, said the airplane's operator, Helidosa Aviation Group.

 Billie Eilish says watching porn from age 11 'really destroyed my brain'